 What are BRGs?

-BRGs are associate-led groups comprised of associates with common interests across UMB’s offices and locations.
+Business Resource Groups (BRGs) are associate-led groups comprised of associates with common interests across UMB’s offices and locations.
 These groups are valuable resources to our business lines by enhancing associate engagement and professional development, providing insight to leaders, and embracing and building a more inclusive culture.
+The best part about our BRGs is that all associates are welcome in every group, regardless of their identity or affiliation.
+This has led to forging new relationships, business opportunities, nonprofit support, and more.

-Involvement in a business resource group also provides associates with leadership development, project and change management opportunities, mentorship from executives, community volunteerism, and networking with colleagues.
+Involvement in a business resource group also provides associates with leadership development, project and change management opportunities, executive mentorship, community involvement, and networking with colleagues.

-In 2023, our BRGs focused on engaging the business, the community and associates, framed by the unique perspective of each group.
-All BRGs organize and participate in volunteer opportunities throughout the year as another way to support and strengthen our connections.
+Our BRGs are focused on engaging the business, the community and associates, framed by each group’s unique perspective.
+All BRGs organize and participate in volunteer opportunities throughout the year as another way to support and strengthen connections.

 A glimpse into each UMB BRG